January 3, 2019

 Together, these projects will yield positive environmental benefits and significant cost-savings at City Hall for years to come.

 Snippets of the monitoring tool

-Right Bauer Brewing (239 E. Main St.) opened October 20th, and Full Mile Beer Company & Kitchen (132 Market St.) opened on December 18th.
+Right Bauer Brewing (239 E. Main Street) opened October 20th, and Full Mile Beer Company & Kitchen (132 Market Street) opened on December 18th.
 They have been featured on NBC 15, Isthmus, Madison Magazine, the Wisconsin State Journal and other media.

 The combination of great craft beer, quality food, and unique spaces are proving to be popular additions to Sun Prairie - attracting both long-time residents and new visitors to the area.
 Both are great examples of reuse and redevelopment of Downtown properties, and the City of Sun Prairie is excited to have them up and running.

 Full Mile Beer Co. and Kitchen Team

 Chief Pat Anhalt had the opportunity to be the guest speaker at the commencement ceremony of Madison College's 139th Law Enforcement Academy on December 21, 2018.
 Our Honor Guard presented the colors.
 Sun Prairie Police Department's very own Nate Hoffmann was a member of the graduating class and will begin our field training program in the near future.
 Congratulations, Officer Hoffmann!